-It gives me great pleasure as Portfolio Cabinet Member for Housing, Regeneration and Public Protection to present this year's Environmental Health Food Law Enforcement Service Plan for 2024/25.
+It gives me great pleasure as Cabinet Member with Portfolio for Transformation, Governance & Social Partnership to present this year's Environmental Health Food Law Enforcement Service Plan for 2025/26.

 The Local authority has a statutory duty to enforce food safety and standards legislation, and to produce and publish a bilingual annual service plan, setting out the arrangements in place to discharge this duty, in accordance with the Food Standards Agency's (FSAs) Framework Agreement on Official Feed and Food Controls by Local Authorities.
-This Food Law Enforcement Service Plan (the Plan) has been produced in response to that requirement, and is designed to inform residents, the business community and other interested parties of the arrangements Merthyr Tydfil County Borough Council has in place to regulate food safety.
+This Food Law Enforcement Service Plan (the Plan) has been produced in response to this requirement, and is designed to inform residents, the business community and other interested parties of the arrangements Merthyr Tydfil County Borough Council has in place to regulate food safety.

-The Environmental Health food service is essential to safeguarding public health, protecting the interest of consumers and provide a support to businesses in achieving compliance.
-This Plan actively contributes to the visions and objectives of Merthyr Tydfil County Borough Council Corporate Plan, 'Acting Today for a Better Tomorrow' [Corporate well being Plan 2023-2028].
+The Environmental Health food service is essential to safeguarding public health, protecting the interest of consumers and providing support to businesses in achieving compliance.
+This Plan actively contributes to the visions and objectives of Merthyr Tydfil County Borough Council Corporate Plan, 'Acting Today for a Better Tomorrow' [Corporate well-being Plan 2023-2028].